Preventing Resource Guarding & Swap Exercise

 Swap Exercise

 This is a wonderful exercise whereby you can teach your puppy to drop whatever is in its mouth without getting into a fight.
-The sooner this is started the better.
+The sooner this is started, the better.
 This gives you an excellent method of getting unwanted or dangerous objects out of your puppy’s mouth without a tug of war and without injury.

 If your dog is reluctant to swap his favourite toy, then simply have two of the same.
-If the pup is reluctant to give up its most favourite toy, go back a step and start working with two objects that are the same, but not the same value.
+If the pup is reluctant to give up its most favourite toy, go back a step and start working with two objects that are the same, but not the same value, and not as important to the pup.
 Once the pup has mastered this, it will be ready to start swapping its favourite object.
 He swaps it, gets rewarded and gets the same object back.
 What fun.
 This is another way to start the retrieve exercises when your dog gets a bit older.
 Don’t rush this, all learning should be fun – going into matric when you are only physically, emotionally and mentally to cope with standard four, would not be an advantage at all!
 The dog is always rewarded in some way for giving up an object – the more the object is valued, the bigger the reward.

 One of the worst things an owner can do if a pup will not let go of an object is to have a fight with the pup, almost like a game of tuggies.
 This will just increase the behaviour of guarding and often ends up with the owner totally frustrated and even getting angry and taking the object by force.
 All this does is teach the pup that he was correct not to relinquish the object in the first place and this can lead to reactive behaviour.

 Another behaviour that owners engage in when they cant get something out of the pup’s mouth is to chase the pup.
-This also teaches the pup that running away works and is the beginning of damaging the recall.
+This also teaches the pup that running away works, and is the beginning of damaging your recall.
 Rather look for something that the pup really enjoys, clap your hands and start running away, and as the pup starts to follow, the owner starts a game with the pup and then does a swap.
 Everybody wins!

 We need to bear in mind that pups learn from repetition and these exercises need to be taught over and over (did I mention over?).